Planning ahead for after the birth

 Loving your baby

-Some women fall in love with their babies from the moment they find out they're pregnant, or when the baby's born, and some women find that their love grows slowly over the first few weeks as they get to know and care for their baby.
-All are normal.
+Some people fall in love with their babies from the moment of birth, and some find that their love grows slowly over the first few weeks as they get to know and care for their baby.
+Both are normal.

 If you don’t feel anything at all for your baby, it could be a sign of postnatal depression.
-Talk to your midwife, health visitor or GP about how you feel and your support network of friends and family.
-You are not alone and you don't have to suffer in silence.
+Talk to your midwife, health visitor or GP about how you feel.
+No one will judge you.

 Living on less money